 The explanation for these disparate results may lie in the results of two other studies, which suggest that progesterone cream is erratically absorbed.

-Even though progesterone is sold as a dietary supplement, it is a hormone, not a food.
-We recommend that it
+You will see progesterone is sold as a dietary supplement, but it is a hormone, not a food.